 Hosted by Bob Davis and ELP.
 Concert Review: Sugarfoot's Ohio Players, (Masters Of Funk) @ Dell Music Center in Philly (July 5th, 2010) The newly refurbished Dell Music Center (formerly the Robin Hood Dell East-Essence of Entertainment) is up and running and running.
 The venue has all new seats, a good but not great sound system (surely that'll work itself out as we go along) and some really nice landscaping.
 This will all make summer concert-going in the heart of North Philadelphia enjoyable while maintaining the same low-budget ticket costs of years gone by.
+Tonight's lineup was really no different with one notable exception: Sugarfoot's Ohio Players.
 Marvin Gaye.
 Marvin Gaye (April 2, 1939 – April 1, 1984), born Marvin Pentz Gay, Jr., was an American singer-songwriter and musician.